mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 ### Use with Floating Action Buttons

-If you're using a [Floating Action Button](/material-ui/react-floating-action-button/) on mobile, Material Design recommends positioning Snackbars directly above it, as shown in the demo below:
+If you're using a [Floating Action Button](/material-ui/react-floating-action-button/) on mobile, Material Design recommends positioning snackbars directly above it, as shown in the demo below:

 {{"demo": "FabIntegrationSnackbar.js", "iframe": true, "maxWidth": 400}}